The mental load of motherhood

 I’ll remember the nuzzles and cuddles, their tiny fingers, their chests rising and falling as they feed at my breast.

 And this is exactly what I focus on when I feel right in the deep end.
+It clears my head quickly and reminds me of how important my role as their mother is.

 Mom brain

-I feel it when it’s been all day, every day for a long stint with the children without any other adult conversation.
+There is such a thing!
+I feel it when I spend all day, every day, for a long stint with the children without any adult conversation.

-I start to feel fuzzy-headed and dizzy like I need someone to shake me by the shoulders and say “C’mon Soph!”
+I start to feel fuzzy-headed and dizzy, like I need someone to shake me by the shoulders and say, “C’mon, Soph!”

 This is where it’s essential to escape the house.